graste/environaut/README.md

 ### Composer project vendor dependency

 Another way to install `Environaut` is via [composer](http://getcomposer.org) as a vendor dependency of your project.
-Just create or update a `composer.json` file and run the `php composer.phar install` command to get Environaut:
+Create or update a `composer.json` file and run the `php composer.phar install` command to get Environaut:

 ```json
 {